 Looking to escape the madness of Central London?
-Head south of the River Thames for a touch of tranquillity, where some of the capital’s cosiest hotels put you among bustling food markets, regal royal parks and serene river walks.
+Head south of the River Thames for a touch of tranquillity, where some of the capital’s cosiest hotels put you among bustling food markets, majestic royal parks and serene river walks.

-Shangri-La Hotel at The Shard London
+Shangri-La Hotel at The Shard London, London Bridge

 Perched on floors 34 to 52 of London’s tallest building, Shangri-La offers guests incredible views of the city.
 The skyline takes centre stage in the hotel’s sleek and minimalist rooms, which incorporate clever, angular lighting that reflects the cityscape beyond the windows.
-A swim in the hotel’s top floor infinity pool is a must, as is a martini at GŎNG bar.
+A swim in the hotel’s top-floor infinity pool is a must, as is a martini at GŎNG bar.
 After taking in the view, head back down to earth for culinary delights at nearby Borough Market, or take a walk along the river.
-If you love to swim, check out our list of the best outdoor swimming pools in London.
+If you love to swim, check out our list of the best outdoor pools in London.

 The London Bridge Hotel has a homely atmosphere that’s often missing from other, more extravagant, London stays – not at the expense of style, though.
 All the rooms are smart and sophisticated, plus there is plenty of storage space so that you can unpack and keep things uncluttered.
 Head up to the Quarter Bar & Lounge for a single-malt whisky nightcap after a day of exploring the South Bank, which is just a couple of minutes away.

-This Victorian boys’ grammar school has been reincarnated with vibrant decorative touches, killer Indian food and Sherwani uniforms that wouldn’t be out of place in the palaces of Rajasthan.
+This Victorian boys’ grammar school has been reincarnated with vibrant decorative touches, first-class Indian food and Sherwani uniforms that wouldn’t be out of place in the palaces of Rajasthan.
 Each of the 70 rooms combines the heritage of the building with a celebration of Indian culture, so you’ll find the original sash windows and fireplaces dotted with Ganesh statues and printed soft furnishings.
 The old Great Hall has been transformed into an Indian fine-dining restaurant, and the aptly named Headmaster’s Room serves some seriously tasty cocktails.
 Make sure to check into the award-winning Rejuve spa for an ayurvedic massage on your visit.

-Don’t be fooled by the low price tag, king-size beds, rain power showers and flat-screen TVs – it’s all standard at citizenM, which offers affordable luxury in the heart of the city.
-An ideal base for digital nomads, it has a co-working space, plus a comfy living-room-style lobby crammed with books on photography, fashion, design and travel.
+Don’t be fooled by the low price tag, king-size beds, power showers and flat-screen TVs – it’s all standard at citizenM, which offers affordable luxury in the heart of the city.
+An ideal base for digital nomads, it has a co-working space, plus a comfy living room-style lobby crammed with books on photography, fashion, design and travel.
 Its central location also means you’ll be conveniently placed for strolls along the river or visits to St Paul’s.

 The lodge-style rooms at The Dog and Fox are full of thick, fur throws, dark woods and tartan accents.
 All have touches such as Nespresso coffee machines and air conditioning, but each luxurious suite has a unique feature – a skylight, a cosy turret with a window seat or a roll-top double bathtub, for example.
 You’ll struggle to leave the supremely comfy Hypnos beds, but if anything can coax you out, it will be the classic English pub fare in the bar and restaurant, which is equally charming and has a mini library.